Trying (TV series): Release

 Trying premiered on Apple TV+ on 1 May 2020, releasing all at once.
 The second series premiered on 21 May the following year, releasing 2 episodes initially, with the rest of the series releasing weekly.
 The following two series released the same way as series two, on 22 July 2022 and 22 May 2024.
 In 2025, it was announced that Trying would become available on BBC iPlayer on 15 September of that year, as well as airing on linear television.

 Reception

 Critical response

-On the review aggregator website Rotten Tomatoes, for the first series, 86% of 22 critics' reviews are positive, with an average rating of 7.3/10.
-For the second series, 100% of 13 critics' reviews are positive, with an average rating of 8.5/10.
+On the review aggregator website Rotten Tomatoes, for the first series, 88% of 25 critics' reviews are positive, with an average rating of 7.3/10.
 Metacritic, which uses a weighted average, assigned the film a score of 69 out of 100, based on eight critics, indicating "generally favourable reviews".

+For the second series, 100% of 17 critics' reviews are positive, with an average rating of 8.5/10.

+For the fourth series, 100% of 10 critics' reviews are positive.

+For the fifth series, 100% of 6 critics' reviews are positive.